 This guide should not be relied upon as substitute for legal advice and should be read in conjunction with the above source documents.
+While the commission has made every effort to provide current and accurate information, you should obtain professional advice if you have any specific concern, before relying on the accuracy, currency or completeness of this information.
 In the event of inconsistency between this guide and the source documents, the content in the source documents apply.